Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems: Introduction

-Translating theoretical understanding into real-world attacks is challenging because of the following gaps that arise when instantiating the conditional margin gain (CMG), action space, and budget constraints of ASCP for RAG attacks: \ding{182}~\textbf{CMG of the attacker’s action is unobservable:} the attacker cannot directly measure the coverage increment produced by a query and subsequent retrievals, since they lack a global view of the document corpus.
-Consequently, the true CMG is \emph{unobservable} and cannot be computed exactly. \ding{183}~\textbf{Attacker action spaces are intractable:} the query space $Q$ is effectively unbounded (any natural-language string).
-Exhaustive search for the CMG-maximizing query is infeasible absent additional structure or strong priors. \ding{184}~\textbf{Defense of real-word RAG poses its own feasibility constraints:} queries in real-world RAG must remain natural and innocuous to avoid detection or refusal; high-gain intents must be expressed in policy-compliant surface forms that blend into ordinary usage.
-In addition, as real-world RAG systems often employ advanced query processing techniques such as query rewriting and multi-query retrieval, it becomes even more critical to articulate the intent explicitly to prevent the original meaning from being altered during these processes.
+However, implementing this theory into a practical black-box attack faces three key instantiation challenges. \ding{182}~\textbf{CMG is unobservable:} the attacker cannot directly measure the coverage increment induced by a query and its retrieval outcome without corpus access, so the true CMG cannot be exactly computed. \ding{183}~\textbf{The action space is intractable:} the query space $Q$ is effectively unbounded (any natural-language string), making it infeasible to exhaustively search for the CMG-maximizing query without additional structure. \ding{184}~\textbf{Real-world feasibility constraints are strict:} queries must remain natural and innocuous to avoid detection or refusal, and high-gain intents must be expressed in policy-compliant surface forms that remain stable under query rewriting and multi-query retrieval.

-We propose a novel attack framework, \toolname, to address these challenges. \toolname maintains a structured attacker-side knowledge graph (KG) to give the attacker an overview of acquired information.
-With this global view, our attack executes a three-stage loop.
-First, KG construction utilizes existing answers and a coverage proxy to map graph growth to an estimate of coverage marginal gain, making it observable.
-Second, strategy scheduling replaces the intractable search with a two-stage selection process, driven by a score that fuses historical gain with structural exploration.
-Third, the query generation produces top-ranked anchors into natural, policy-compliant queries with history-aware deduplication.
-These three steps together act as an adaptive greedy coverage maximization strategy for \toolname, which guarantees that \toolname achieves near-optimal coverage of the RAG content.
+To solve these challenges, we introduce \toolname, a novel attack framework consisting of three stages: knowledge graph construction, strategy scheduling, and query generation, that together overcome the above challenges. \toolname maintains an attacker-side knowledge graph (KG) that provides a global summary of acquired information and supports planning.
+With this global state, \toolname first uses KG growth in KG construction phase to estimate coverage gain and CMG. \toolname next prunes the action space by selecting high-value semantic anchors in strategy scheduling phase.
+These semantic anchors are determined based on historical gains and the structural exploration of the KG.
+During the query generation phase, \toolname enforces real-world feasibility by turning top-ranked anchors into fluent, policy-compliant natural-language queries with history-aware deduplication.
+Together, these three stages form a practical instantiation of the adaptive greedy policy for ASCP.